Ghost7926/CybersecrityPrograms/Spotter/README.md

 It will reformat the outputs of your NMAP scans into one combined file.

 The files currently in here will be combined into the Spotter code once they are completed

+To access the help page, type ./Spotter.py -h or --help